 I feel dizzy.
-Your forehead was white with sweat, pupils shifting across the room, your senses disoriented.
+Your forehead was white with sweat, pupils shifting across the room, senses disoriented.

 It’s okay.
 I wore my most convincing smile.
 I’m right here.

-Outside, dew trickled onto grass, and the morning air smelled of fresh rain and mist.
-The scent of freshly brewed coffee wafted through Parisian windows and onto the cobblestone streets.
+Outside, the morning air smelled of rain and mist.
+The scent of freshly brewed coffee wafted through Parisian streets.

-With each passing day, you grew more and more sleepy.
-The bed and its linen sheets became your new home.
+With each passing day, you grew more sleepy.
+The linen sheets became your new home.

-Do you want a pill?
-The doctor prescribed it.
+Do you want a pill that doctor prescribed?